 For PTT results on heparinized patients greater than 45 and less than 100, type in Range, Therapeutic instead of a RN’s name.
 For title, you can use MT.
 Use 1657 (lab’s #) for the phone number.

-For troponins, repeat on opposite instrument, and call the first positive result of the series.
+For troponins, all critical values will automatically repeat on the instrument.
+Verify that the replicates match prior to calling.

+Call all critical troponins regardless of previous result.

+If the first troponin in a series is >5 pg/mL but not critical, you must call the nurse to notify them.

+If subsequent troponin values are >5 pg/mL but not critical, you do not need to call the nurse.

 To bypass the call back function, type in Positive, Previously instead of a RN’s name.
 For title, you can use MT.
 Use 1657 (lab’s #) for the phone number.